TobKed/django_on_gcp/README.md

 deployment of the application itself should be handled separately (see [Don’t Deploy Applications with Terraform - Paul Durivage](https://medium.com/google-cloud/dont-deploy-applications-with-terraform-2f4508a45987))

-I prepared GCB pipelines to handle operation if deploying and/or updating the application.
+GCB pipelines handle operation of deploying and/or updating the application.

  1. Set GCB pipeline relevant to the chosen deployment